matthewken19/tp/docs/UserGuide.md

 Format: `find <choose 1 or more> [n/NAME] [s/STUDENT_ID] [h/TELEGRAM_HANDLE] [t/TAG]…`

-* The search is case-insensitive. e.g. `find n/hans` will match Hans
+* The search is case-insensitive. e.g. `find n/hans` will match Hans.
-* The order of the keywords do not matter. e.g. `find n/hans t/tutorial-1` will return the same result as `find t/tutorial-1 n/hans`
+* The order of the keywords do not matter. e.g. `find n/hans t/tutorial-1` will return the same result as `find t/tutorial-1 n/hans`.
-* Name and other criteria are searched using fuzzy matching
+* Name and other criteria are searched using fuzzy matching.
   * Students with any part of the names matching the keyword will be returned.
-* Tag is searched as complete tag names. e.g. `find t/tutorial-1` will only return those with a tag 'tutorial-1' (tag 'tutorial-10', 'tutorial-11', etc. will NOT appear in the results)
+* Tag is searched as complete tag names. e.g. `find t/tutorial-1` will only return those with a tag 'tutorial-1' (tag 'tutorial-10', 'tutorial-11', etc. will NOT appear in the results).
-  * This is different from the fuzzy matching used in name and other criteria
+  * This is different from the fuzzy matching used in name and other criteria.
-* When multiple criteria are used, searched students must match **ALL** criteria specified
+* When multiple criteria are used, searched students must match **ALL** criteria specified.

 Examples:
 * `find n/John` returns john and John Doe